quarto-ext/typst-templates/ams/README.md

 ---
 ```

-This document Would be rendered as:
+This document would be rendered as:

 ![](ams.png)